Murder of Jonathan Kushner: Aftermath

 A 2008 news article reported that Johnny Witt was one of six murderers notably executed for the rape and murder of children in Florida.

-Dr. Gilbert Kushner (born July 7, 1933), the father of Jonathan Kushner, died from complications by lung cancer at the age of 76 on May 30, 2010.
+Dr. Gilbert Kushner (born July 7, 1933), the father of Jonathan Kushner, died from complications of lung cancer at the age of 76 on May 30, 2010.

 In 2016, 43 years after the murder of his older brother, David Kushner — who was just four years old at the time — published Alligator Candy: A Memoir, a book recounting the events surrounding the tragedy.
 In the memoir, David detailed his efforts to investigate his brother's case beyond what his parents had shared with him.
 He initially believed he was the last person to see his brother alive, having asked him to go out and buy a piece of candy called "Alligator Candy" — a gum sold in a plastic alligator-shaped container — the same candy that inspired the book’s title.
 However, his father later told him this memory was inaccurate: he, not David, had been the last to see Kushner alive, and the candy had not been found among his son's belongings.
 Years later, a retired police detective confirmed that Kushner had indeed bought the candy for David — it had been stolen by the killer, Witt, and given to his own son.
 The murder deeply affected the Kushner family, leaving his parents and two surviving brothers with lasting emotional trauma.
 For many years, his parents avoided speaking about their son's death.

 In 2023, seven years after publishing Alligator Candy, David made a six-episode podcast about his brother's murder.